ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/project/codebook.md

 Data
 ==========
-The raw data files considered for "tidying the data set":
+The raw data files[1] considered for "tidying the data set":
 * Test data with [under test folder]
    * subject
    * y